envoyproxy/gateway/docs/user/QUICKSTART.md

 ```
 You can replace `get` with any of the supported [httpbin methods][httpbin_methods].

-### For Kubernetes Clusters
+### For clusters with External Loadbalancer support
-Get the external IP of the Envoy service:
+You can also test the same functionality by sending traffic to the External IP.
+To get the external IP of the
+Envoy service, run:
 ```shell
 export GATEWAY_HOST=$(kubectl get svc/envoy-eg -n envoy-gateway-system -o jsonpath='{.status.loadBalancer.ingress[0].ip}')
 ```